legendcodermartino1245/ldac-optimization-guide/README.md

 > 🔒 This prevents Fast Pair from injecting an old LDAC profile silently on reconnect — a common cause of override failures even after clean training.

+📛 If you disable these **before** pairing, Fast Pair won’t work.
+📛 If you disable them **after reconnecting**, it's already too late — the override may have been applied.
 ---

 ### 🛠 Need to Train It Again?